Subscribe

 4. I have the ability to execute it.

 But “it” isn’t the code.
 “It” is everything else a company must do to succeed.
-Most of that isn’t writing code.
+Most of those things isn’t “writing code.”

 Do you have the ability to get dozens of qualified leads onto the pricing page, or have you never created a single successful marketing campaign?
 Do you have the ability to interview twenty potential customers before they buy, or do you not know how to find them?

-There are many other things.3 That’s what “it” is that you have to execute.
+There are many other things.
+(A list appears in the middle of this article.)
+That’s what “it” is that you have to execute.

 Does this mean you’re going to fail?
-Not at all… unless you ignore this and go back to writing code, assuming that just because you have something working, the rest of the company will come naturally.
+No… unless you ignore all this and go back to writing code, assuming that just because you have something working, the rest of the company will unfold naturally.

 You are absolutely not like your customers.